govend/govend/README.md

 $ govend -verbose
 ```

-To vendor dependencies run `govend -verbose` or simply `govend` while in the root directory of your project.
-This command will vendor all your dependecies and create a simple `internal/_vendor/vendors.yml` file to maintain versions.
+To vendor project dependencies run `govend -verbose` or simply `govend` while
+located in the root directory of your project.
+The `govend` command will
+download and vendor all immediate dependencies.
+If the dependencies downloaded
+also have external dependencies you can simply run `govend` again.
+If you would
+like `govend` to download all dependencies to the `nth` degree
+(vendors dependencies, and then all those dependencies) run `govend -all`.
+The dependency manifest file is generated at `internal/_vendor/vendors.yml`.

-`govend` can understand a wide range of senarios, so when in doubt run `govend`.
+`govend` can understand a wide range of scenarios, so when in doubt run `govend`.

 ```bash
 → govend -verbose